 Change in Control

-For information on Changes in Control, see the section "Description of Shares" on page 59 of this Prospectus.
+There are no arrangements which may result in a change in control of the registrant.
+For more information on Changes in Control, see the section "Description of Shares" on page 66 of this Prospectus.

 THE SELLING SHAREHOLDER